SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-high-trust-authorization.md

 ```

 The root and intermediate certificates should be added only once on a SharePoint farm.
 Typically, the web application's certificate is added in a separate script that does other configuration too, such as the call to  `New-SPTrustedSecurityTokenIssuer`.
-For examples, see  [High-trust configuration scripts for SharePoint 2013](high-trust-configuration-scripts-for-sharepoint-2013.md).
+For examples, see  [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint-2013.md).